Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Setup firmware to notify the host about a particular event.
+Setup firmware to notify the woke host about a particular event.
 Counterpart to API 0xD5

 Param[0]